Skillet Logo

 Skillet: Brand overview

 Skillet is an American musical group with a Christian ideology.
 They play in the alternative rock style.
-The ideological inspiration and consistent member of the band is John Cooper.
+The ideological inspiration and a consistent member of the band is John Cooper.
 The group has recorded 11 studio and two live albums.
 Their most famous songs are “Monster,” “Feel Invincible,” and “Hero.”

 Meaning and History